 The plants produce both male and female flowers, making it a perfect squash to grow for those with limited space, as the plant does not need another to set fruit.
 Trust me, one healthy plant will produce more than enough fruit for most small families.
 In fact, harvesting and storing zucchini at the proper time and conditions will undoubtedly provide ample fruit for not only your family but your friends and extended family as well!
 So when is zucchini ready to pick?

 How and When to Harvest Zucchini

-Ideally, zucchini squash harvesting will commence when you have fruit that is 6-8 inches long.
-Some cultivars have fruit that is still edible at up to a foot long.
+Ideally, zucchini squash harvesting will commence when you have fruit that is 6 to 8 inches (15-20 cm.) long.
+Some cultivars have fruit that is still edible at up to a foot (31 cm.) long.
 That said, if you leave the fruit on too long, the seeds and rind harden, making it unpalatable.

 If you pick often, fruit production is hastened, which may or may not be a good thing.
 If you find that you and yours are drowning in more zucchini than can be reasonably used, leave a few fruit on the plant to slow down production.

-Fruit should also be dark green (or yellow or white depending upon the variety) and firm.
+Fruit should also be dark green (yellow or white depending upon the variety) and firm.
 If the fruit feels mushy, it’s probably rotting and should be discarded.

 Harvesting and Storing Zucchini